-The Company's principal risks and uncertainties are as identified on pages 31 to 33.
+The Company's principal risks and uncertainties are as identified as above.
 Given the present COVID-19 pandemic, which emerged after the year end, that section considers the impact of the virus on these principal risks and the action that the Risk Committee and/or Board is taking to mitigate the risks where possible.

+Steven Wilderspin

-Steven Wilderspin Risk Committee Chair 19 May 2020
+Risk Committee Chair 19 May 2020